remicollet/php-xpass/README.md

 * **sha512** (`$6$`) provided for legacy as used on some old distributions (ex: RHEL-8)
 * **yescrypt** (`$y$`) used on modern distributions

-Notices: these are fast, don't expect high security level.
+Notices: these can be fast, don't expect improved security level.

 **Computation time**